15% off from €20, 25% off from €50, 35% off from €80 on perennials! - Only

 Juniperus rigida subsp. conferta Blue Pacific

-Beautiful tapetum of apple-green needles in spring that takes on a bluish tinge under winter cold.
-Suited to soil salinity and coastal spray, it prefers full sun and sandy, even poor, soil.
-Slow-growing and very hardy in very free-draining soil.
+Beautiful tapetum of apple-green needles in spring that takes on a bluish hue under winter cold.
+Adapted to soil salinity and sea spray, it thrives in full sun and sandy, even poor, soil.
+Slow-growing and quite hardy in very well-drained soil.

 • Height at maturity 30 cm